xschen-beb/CyberThreat-Eval/output/MalVirt   .NET Virtualization Thrives in Malvertising Attacks.md

   - Port: N/A (networks and endpoints should be monitored)
   - Severity: Critical
   - Incident: MalVirt Malvertising Campaign
-  - Signature name: ìMalVirt Loader Detectionî
+  - Signature name: ‚ÄúMalVirt Loader Detection‚Äù
   - Internal checks:
     - Setting1: Monitor for the presence of unexpected .NET assemblies and virtualization frameworks like KoiVM.
     - Setting2: Detect and alert on the loading of unsigned or suspiciously signed drivers, such as the Process Explorer driver.